 Mobile food vendors can find out how they can be part of Street Eats Maitland here.

 Maitland City Council encourages busking at The Levee, recognising that street performance adds to the atmosphere of the City and helps to activate public spaces.
 Council does not issue busking permits, but welcomes buskers to perform who are prepared to comply with the Maitland City Buskers Code of Conduct.
 The Code of Conduct clarifies the standards that are expected of buskers and assists Council to manage public space and the interests of the community.

-Maitland City Council has two exciting funded initiatives to activate Maitland's public places.
+Maitland City Council funds initiatives to activate Maitland's public places.

 Creative Streets is a chance for artists to engage with audiences at street level and challenge the boundaries of their practice with the street as their canvas.
 The program encourages all art disciplines including, but not limited to, visual artists (including multimedia, printmaking, sculpture and textile), performers, filmmakers, storytellers and designers.
-Expressions of Interest (EOI) are now open.
+Expressions of Interest (EOI) close 29 July 2018.

 Council is seeking creative proposals from artists to complete a mural at the Bourke Street Link western wall, High Street Central Maitland (The Levee) to be completed by October 10, 2018.
 As one of Australia’s oldest cities Maitland has a long and vibrant history and an increasingly culturally diverse community.
 This Project invites artists to create an artwork in a highly visible public space, identified as being in need of transforming and revitalising.

 Submissions must be received by Maitland City Council by 5.00pm 18 September 2018

 We encourage artists to discuss their ideas and direct any questions to Place Activation Officer (project manager) on 02 4931 2852 or at Charlotte.Hilder@maitland.nsw.gov.au